Employer Policy Recommendations to Support Employees Who Are Caregivers

 15. Regular Policy Reviews

-• Description: Periodically evaluate caregiving support policies to meet employee needs.
+• Description: Periodically evaluate caregiving support policies to ensure they meet employee needs.

-• Conduct surveys to understand the unique needs of caregiving employees.
+• Conduct surveys to understand the unique needs of your caregiving employees.

 • Start small and pilot new programs to gauge effectiveness before scaling.